169398/email-sender/README.md

 ## Troubleshooting

 If you encounter any issues with authentication or sending emails, double-check your Gmail app password and ensure it's correctly set in the `.env.local` file.

+## TO DO'S
+- Enable document files attachement feature
+- Any other idea to improve that i will have 👌😊

 ## Contributing